balena-os/balena-supervisor/README.md

-	"appId": "2167", /* Id of the app we are running */ "name": "myapplication", /* Name of the app we are running */ "commit": "commithash", /* Current git commit for the app */ "imageId": "registry.resinstaging.io/path/to/image", /* Id of the docker image for this app */ "env": { /* Environment variables for the app */ "KEY": "value"
+	"appId": "2167", /* Id of the app we are running */ "name": "myapplication", /* Name of the app we are running */ "commit": "commithash", /* Current git commit for the app */ "imageId": "registry.resinstaging.io/path/to/image", /* Id of the Docker image for this app */ "env": { /* Environment variables for the app */ "KEY": "value"
 	},